artjsalina5/CSE2301-Digital-Logic-Design/README.md

 # 🎓 **CSE 2301: Principles and Practice of Digital Logic Design - Fall 2024** 🚀

 Welcome to the **CSE 2301** repository!
-This repo holds the projects, demos, and code from my Fall 2024 course on digital logic design.
+This repo holds the projects, and code from my Fall 2024 course on digital logic design.
 Whether you're exploring combinational and sequential logic circuits or diving into Karnaugh maps, this is where all the magic happens!

 ---